MEET THE TEAM

 Dr. Mariah Kornbluh

-I am an Assistant Professor in Developmental Psychology at the University of Oregon, and am an active member of the new diversity science research program and a William T Grant Scholar (Class of 2028).
+I am an Associate Professor in Developmental Psychology at the University of Oregon, and am an active member of the new diversity science research program and a William T Grant Scholar (Class of 2028).

 As a community psychologist, my area of expertise focuses on how the experiences of marginalized youth shape and empower psychosocial development.
 My research program leverages community-based and mixed methods to explore how “critical consciousness” – an awareness of social inequality (differential access to and use of resources) and the agency to change it – plays a role in healthy adolescent development.